Ancient Greek clubs: Types

 The earliest reference of clubs in ancient Greece appears in the law of Solon, which is quoted in the Digest of Justinian I (47.22).
 This law guaranteed the administrative independence of such associations if they kept within the bounds of the law.

 The Digest mentions these associations for religious practices, burial, trade, privateering, and communal meals.
-It also mentions demes, citizen groups based on subdivisions of land, and phratries, kinship groups.
+It also mentions demes, small settlements akin to villages or boroughs, citizen groups based on subdivisions of land, and phratries, kinship groups.
 Other than this law, information about the clubs have been found primarily on inscriptions, including those related to burial practices and common meals.

 Political

 During the time span of 448 and 431 BC, that is between the end of Persian Wars and the start of the Peloponnesian War, there were political clubs called hetairiai, within both the oligarchic and democratic parties.
 Supposed members included: Themistocles, a leader in the Athenian democracy, (Plut.
 Anistides, 2); Pericles, a statesman, orator, and general of Athens, (Plut.
 Per.
 7 and 13); Cimon, an Athenian statesman and general, who had a hundred club members, hetairoi, following him (Plut.
 Cim.
 17).
 The purpose of these associations was to secure favourable results at elections and in the courts (Thuc. viii.
 54).
 At this time their actions were not regarded as harmful or illegal by ancient Greek society.

 The bitterness of party struggles in Greece during the Peloponnesian War meant that in many states they became a threat to local constitutions, and to democratic institutions.
 Aristotle mentions (Politics, p.
 1310 a) a secret oath taken by the members of oligarchic clubs, containing the promise, "I will be an enemy to the people, and will devise all the harm I can against them."
 At Athens, the Athenian coup of 411 BC, a conspiracy against their democracy was engineered, in part, by these clubs, which existed there and in the other cities of the Delian League (Thuc. viii.
 48 and 54).
 This is an example of how some of these political clubs had become secret conspiracies working outside the constitution.